Leiji Matsumoto: Personal life

 Matsumoto was married to manga artist and Licca-chan creator Miyako Maki.

-On November 15, 2019, Matsumoto suffered severe respiratory problems and collapsed during an event in Turin, Italy, for the 40th-anniversary tour celebrating Captain Harlock anime adaptation.
+On November 15, 2019, Matsumoto suffered severe respiratory problems and collapsed during an event in Turin, Italy, for the 40th-anniversary tour celebrating the Captain Harlock anime adaptation.
 He was taken to a hospital in critical condition and had a breathing tube inserted after he was admitted to the emergency unit.
 However, he was considered to be out of danger two days later.

 Death

-Matsumoto died of acute heart failure at a hospital in Tokyo on February 13, 2023, at 85.
+Matsumoto died of acute heart failure at a hospital in Tokyo on February 13, 2023, at the age of 85.
 Various manga artists offered condolences, including Yasuhiro Nightow, Nozomu Tamaki, and his wife Maki.
 Galaxy Express 999 voice actress Masako Nozawa and translator Zack Davisson also gave their condolences.